canarieids/Zeek-Ubuntu-22.04/README.md

 processor       : 39    core id         : 26
 ```

  Workers: The fastest memory and CPU core speed you can afford is recommended since all of the protocol parsing and most analysis will take place here.

+Now you're ready to reconfigure`node.cfg` to use AF_PACKET

 5. (Zeek) Edit node.cfg